hpsg2022/hpsg2022/index.md

 ### Contact information

 For general questions, please contact the Program Committee Chair Elodie Winckel (hpsg22@easychair.org).
-For questions about the logistics of the conference, please contact the local organizers (David Y. Oshima and Yusuke Kubota) at rirontaisho@gmail.com
+For questions about the logistics of the conference (registration, zoom, discord, etc.), please contact the local organizers (David Y. Oshima and Yusuke Kubota) at rirontaisho@gmail.com